pbmiguel/TestingDemoChaosEngineering/ReadMe.md

+# Testing The Resiliency Of An Web App
+> This is a demo exploring the [Simmy](https://github.com/Polly-Contrib/Simmy) testing-tool capabilities.

 # Simmy sample app

 [Simmy](https://github.com/Polly-Contrib/Simmy) is a chaos-engineering and fault-injection tool, integrating with the Polly resilience project for .NET.
 Simmy allows you to introduce a chaos-injection policy or policies at any location where you execute code through Polly.